Skip to content

 Annual Membership Fee: $115

 Editor’s Note: Be cautious of sites such as Fiverr and Upwork.
-While you can find inexpensive editorial services, there is no standard or editorial code of conduct these people are held to, meaning they may not be qualified for the services you hire them for.
+While you can find inexpensive editorial services on them, there is no standard or editorial code of conduct those people are held to, meaning they may not be qualified for the services you hire them for.
 As the saying goes, you get what you pay for.
+The following are sites with profiles for qualified editors.

 Editorial Freelancers Association